-The Hong Kong Institute of Human Resource Management (HKIHRM) reported that 88% of the employers in Hong Kong face talent shortage and more than 90% find it difficult to hire the right talents to fill vacancies.
-This talent and skill shortage adds to the existing woes of aging population and leads to the importance of hiring the right talents and increasing the staff retention.
+The Hong Kong Institute of Human Resource Management (HKIHRM) reported that 88% of the employers (and Talent Acquisition leads) in Hong Kong face talent shortage and more than 90% find it difficult to hire the right talents to fill vacancies (less top talent recruitment).
+This talent and skill shortage adds to the existing woes of aging population (like in Singapore and Japan) and leads to the importance of hiring the right talents and increasing the talent retention.
+Amidst the Digital Economy, demand for cybersecurity talents, social media managers, risk and compliance roles, blockchain and AI developers has further heightened.

 Predictive Assessments have been particularly effective when it comes to employee selection as per the book "Professional Practices of Human Resource Management in Hong Kong" by Anna Tsui and KT Lai.
 The book further elaborates that predictive assessments can identify and discriminate scarce skills more objectively, reliably and with a higher predictive validity of job performance.